 - Yours Plum, Letters of P G Wodehouse (1990)

 Jack Donaldson, philanthropist, music lover, politician, public servant in later life.

 Jack joined up immediately war was declared and in November 1939 was posted to Normandy.
 He worked in transport and supplies, supporting the frontline throughout and moving to most of the war zones.
 He returned after Dunkirk and was posted to Egypt in November 1940.
-After that he went to Iraq, Tehran, Sicily, Italy and Europe, finally returning home in August of 1945.
+After that he went to Iraq, next to Tehran from where he managed supplies to Russia (the Nazis controlled the whole access from Europe at this time), Sicily, Italy and Europe, finally returning home in August of 1945.

 In 1967 Jack was made a Labour peer.
 In 1973 he became Under-secretary of State for Northern Ireland and in 1976 Minister for the Arts.
 He died in 1998.

 Thomas was the eldest child.
 He became a banker, also wrote – mostly about Credit.
 He worked for Morgan Guaranty in London.
 He died in 2011, leaving his wife Natalie and six children.